Boundary Location Surveys

 Gunter's Chain and Compass, various historical transits and theodolites, modernly Static GPS and Robotic Total Stations

-Most land surveyors perform boundary location surveys.
+Modernly, only Professional Land Surveyors perform boundary location surveys.
+But that was not always true in the past.
+Old descriptions of land can create many unexpected problems.
 This is the primary reason surveyors are licensed and why they have a duty to protect the public's reliance on honest, understandable and unbiased boundary location opinions.

-Land boundary surveys can establish new boundaries: For instance to create a new road easement giving someone the right to drive over another's property, or new building lots.
+Boundary surveys come in two basic categories.
+Land boundary surveys can establish new boundaries: For instance, to create a new road easement giving someone the right to drive over another's property, or to split a parcel into new building lots.

 Or they can be retracements of old boundaries: Sometimes of very old boundary locations that may be hundreds of years old.
 Because an old boundary contains a lot of history, surveyors need to be good detectives to uncover clues about where and why a boundary was originally established.
-Surveyors also have to understand the ancient equipment that old-time surveyors used.
+Modern surveyors also have to understand the ancient equipment and methods used by old-time surveyors (or wanna-be surveyors).
 Surveyors must "follow in the footsteps" of the surveyors before them if they are to properly find and re-locate old boundary positions.
 Surveyors are the only professionals legally qualified to make opinions about boundaries and courts hold the opinions of surveyors in high regard.

-Unfortunately, surveyors have sometimes been swayed by money or greed and caused great harm by fraudulently and erroneously mis-locating boundary positions.
-Land owners may have no idea this has happened until decades later.
-This malpractice causes much mischief between neighbors and may result in great cost to later correct such errors.
+Unfortunately, surveyors are sometimes negligent or influenced by money (or the lack thereof) and have caused great harm by fraudulently or negligently mis-locating boundary positions.
+Land owners may have no idea this has happened until decades later!
+This malpractice results in much mischief between neighbors and may be costly to later correct.
+Attorneys with experience in boundary locations are invaluable in resolving these types of problems and avoiding pitfalls such as violations of the Subdivision Map Act or inadvertent later exceptions to title insurance that a future lender would find objectionable.

 Topographic & Engineering Design Surveys